 Define Coordinate Setup

 Define Coordinate Setup tool sets up coordinate system values that a Terra Application uses for laser points and images.
 It determines the coordinate range inside which all data must be located and the resolution to which coordinate values are rounded.
-The coordinate setup is stored into the active design file and is used by all Terra Applications.
+The coordinate setup is stored into the active CAD file and is used by all Terra Applications.

 Terra Applications use signed 32 bit integer values for storing coordinates of laser points and images.
 This has the advantage of using only 12 bytes of memory for the coordinate information of each point.
 You can control how accurately coordinate values are stored by defining how big each integer step is.